GAIR-NLP/math-evaluation-harness/README.md

 > 🌟 **In Practice**: Esteemed projects like [ToRA](https://github.com/microsoft/ToRA) (ICLR'24) and [DeepSeek-Coder](https://github.com/deepseek-ai/DeepSeek-Coder/tree/main/Evaluation/PAL-Math) have leveraged this suite!

+> 🙌 **Statement**: This project is a fork of [math-evaluation-harness](https://github.com/ZubinGou/math-evaluation-harness), which is no longer actively maintained by the original author.
+We have forked it to ensure continued updates (e.g., more features, more automation, more benchamrk) and maintenance under GAIR Lab.

 ### Features:

 - **Models**: Seamless compatibility with models from Hugging Face 🤗 and [vLLM](https://github.com/vllm-project/vllm).